rocheio/foldercompare/README.md

 For a detailed description of how and why, check out my [blog post][blog]

+## Notable Forks

+For a more updated version of this program that works with `.zip` files, check out [Juan Biondi's fork](https://github.com/yeyeto2788/foldercompare)

 ## About

 Uses the Python standard library package [`filecmp`][filecmp] to do the comparison and [`tkinter`][tkinter] to build the GUI.
 [PyInstaller][pyinstaller] is used to package the script into an executable.